brittaniSavery/personal-website/content/resume.md

 ### React Developer

 Jet Linx | Omaha, NE (Remote)
 2020

 Aided immature Information Technology department to develop efficient software development processes, including outlining new work and writing developer-friendly stories.
 Brought experience of React and API design to fast track new development projects and quick turnover on regular maintenance.

-- Led design of UI and API on project to gather feedback from
+- Led design of UI and API on project to gather feedback from employees and clients
 - Tools: Javascript, React, Redux, Material UI, CSS, HTML, Git

 ### Software Developer